Visual memory: Spatial memory

 Spatial memory is a person's knowledge of the space around them, and their whereabouts in it.
 It also encompasses all memories of areas and places, and how to get to and from them.
 Spatial memory is distinct from object memory and involves different parts of the brain.
 Spatial memory involves the dorsal parts of the brain and more specifically the hippocampus.
-However many times both types of memory are used together, such as when trying to remember where you put a lost object.
+However, both types of memory are often used together, such as when trying to remember where you put a lost object.
 A classic test of spatial memory is the Corsi block-tapping task, where an instructor taps a series of blocks in a random order and the participant attempts to imitate them.
 The number of blocks they can tap before performance breaks down on average is called their Corsi span.
 Spatial memory is always being used whenever a person is moving any part of their body; therefore it is generally more vulnerable to decay than object memory is.